BrilliantPlugins/media-thumbnail-enlarger/readme.txt

 Tags: media library, thumbnail, column
 Requires at least: 3.5.2
 Tested up to: 3.8.1
-Stable tag: 1.2.1
+Stable tag: 1.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Makes media library thumbnails match the WordPress thumbnail size or a custom size named 'mte_thumbnail'
+Makes media library thumbnails match the WordPress thumbnail size or a custom size you define.

 == Description ==

-Makes media library thumbnails match the WordPress thumbnail size or a custom size named 'mte_thumbnail'
+Makes media library thumbnails match the WordPress thumbnail size or allows you to choose a new size in Settings: Media (or hard code a custom size named 'mte_thumbnail').

-To set a custom size, add the line below to functions.php (or a plugin) and adjust the dimensions as needed.

-`add_image_size( 'mte_thumbnail', 300, 300, true );`
+Also replaces the default "Crystal" file type icons with smoothly scaling SVG icons that better match the WordPress 3.8+ design.

 == Screenshots ==